E-Invoicing in Malaysia

 To submit an e-invoice to MyInvois, suppliers have two options:

-• Manual data input via a web interface: this method is suitable for small volumes and companies without automated e-invoicing solutions.
-The web interface is currently unavailable but will be released alongside the mandate’s first deadline on August 1, 2024.
+- Manual data input via a web interface: this method is suitable for small volumes and companies without automated e-invoicing solutions (web interface guidelines are available)

 Once validated by MyInvois, the supplier will receive an e-invoice containing a Unique Identifier Number (UIN) and a PDF version of the invoice containing a QR code.